bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

   |oneof-arrow| points to the entity type required for creation of this entity.

-  |req-arrow| points to one of the entity types needed to create the entity it points to.
+  |req-arrow| points to the entity which may be needed when creating the dependent entity.

 Output module instance type works with the following entities types: